Sirapobchon/Minecraft-House/readme.txt

+# Istia City Housing
-This README content the list of house file in the repository
+This README content the list of Istia house file in the repository

 istia_default_house
 minecraft:istia_default_house1